 What is an Au Pair?

-An au pair is a young woman or man who has a genuine love for children and an interest in living and sharing their culture with an American family.
+An au pair is a young woman or man who has a genuine love for children and an interest in living with an American family while sharing their culture.

 All au pairs are required to:

 - Be between the ages of 18 and 26

 - Have completed secondary school or its equivalent

 Au pairs are also enthusiastic and mature with a desire to travel abroad while improving their skills and language ability.

 Some of an au pair's responsibilities can include:

 - Preparing meals for children

 - Tidying children’s rooms and doing children’s laundry